-- 1 In the job list, click the job. - 2 Do one of the following:
+1 In the job list, click the job.

-- On the toolbar, click Cancel Printing.
+- · On the toolbar, click Cancel Printing.

 - On the File menu, click Cancel.

 - In the job list, right-click the job, and click Cancel.

 Job processing stops.
 The job remains in the job list.
 You can restart job processing by selecting the print command.